Relative Attention-based One-Class Adversarial Autoencoder for Continuous Authentication of Smartphone Users: Related Work

 In recent years, behavioral biometrics-based continuous authentication has attracted the attention of many researchers, related researchers conducted the latest, comprehensive, extensive, and targeted investigations on continuous authentication based on behavioral biometrics \cite{stylios2021behavioral, abuhamad2020sensor}.
-Behavioral biometrics are categorized into the following categories: touch gesture-based authentication \cite{shen2016performance, alqarni2020identifying, yang2019behavesense, debard2018learning}, gait-based authentication \cite{giorgi2021using, shila2018adversarial, zou2020deep}, keystroke-based authentication \cite{krishnamoorthy2018identification, 2018Multi, zhang2016model, tharwat2018personal}, hand waving-based authentication \cite{sitova2016hmog, buriro2017please, yang2015unlocking}, and multi-model fusion \cite{li2018using, shen2017performance, li2021deffusion, abuhamad2020autosen, li2021cnn}, etc. Shen et al. \cite{shen2016performance} analyzed the feasibility and applicability of smartphone users' touch-interaction behavior for continuous authentication on a real-world scenario dataset.
+Behavioral biometrics are categorized into the following categories: touch gesture-based authentication \cite{shen2016performance, alqarni2020identifying, yang2019behavesense, debard2018learning}, gait-based authentication \cite{giorgi2021using, shila2018adversarial, zou2020deep}, keystroke-based authentication \cite{krishnamoorthy2018identification, 2018Multi, zhang2016model, tharwat2018personal}, hand waving-based authentication \cite{sitova2016hmog, buriro2017please, yang2015unlocking}, and multi-model fusion \cite{li2018using, shen2017performance, li2021deffusion, abuhamad2020autosen, li2021cnn}, etc. Shen et al. \cite{shen2016performance} analyzed the feasibility and applicability of smartphone users’ touch-interaction behavior for continuous authentication on a real-world scenario dataset.
 Experimental results demonstrate that the touch behavior of smartphone user interacting with smartphones can well represent the user's unique behavioral patterns.
 Giorgi et al. \cite{giorgi2021using} proposed a continuous authentication architecture based on walking gait behavior analysis, which uses a recurrent neural network model for the authentication phase.
 In the experiments, different user walking behaviors or a combination of them are used to analyze the impact of walking type on smartphone user authentication.
+Unlike previous continuous authentication schemes that concentrated on the design and performance evaluation of deep learning models, Ray-Dowling et al. \cite{ray2022evaluating} focus more on the impact of different modalities of behavioral biometrics (such as swipe, hand movement, etc.) on the performance of continuous authentication.
+Additionally, they assessed the authentication performance using multiple feature modalities with both one-class SVM and binary SVM.
 Krishnamoorthy et al. \cite{krishnamoorthy2018identification} proposed a keystroke dynamics-based authentication scheme, which applies the support vector machine classifier to classify the access user as a legitimate user or an impostor.
-Besides, they employed minimum redundancy maximum relevance mRMR feature selection method to improve authentication performance.
+Besides, they employed minimum redundancy maximum relevance minimum redundancy maximum relevance (mRMR) feature selection method to improve authentication performance.
 Sitová et al. \cite{sitova2016hmog} introduced a set of behavioral features (HMOG) for continuous authentication of smartphone users.
 The HMOG features can capture subtle micro-movement and orientation dynamics resulting when smartphone users interact with smartphones.
 To solve the problem of insufficient training samples or uneven sample distribution in continuous authentication of smartphone users based on behavioral biometrics.
 Li et al. \cite{li2018using} applied five data augmentation approaches of permutation, sampling, scaling, cropping, and jittering to create additional data on the training samples.
 An effective feature fusion scheme plays an important role in improving the performance of continuous authentication.
 Li et al. \cite{li2021deffusion} proposed a lightweight convolutional neural network architecture to learn and extract valuable deep features from statistical features.
 Besides, they employed a balanced feature concatenation to fuse the extracted valuable features.